SharePoint/sp-dev-docs/docs/solution-guidance/SharePoint-development-and-design-tools-and-practices.md

 This article provides information about the development and design options that are available in SharePoint.
 You can also find information about how to use the remote provisioning pattern to apply branding assets to a SharePoint site.

+> [!NOTE]
+> The code in this article is provided as-is, without warranty of any kind, either express or implied, including any implied warranties of fitness for a particular purpose, merchantability, or non-infringement.

 ## Terms and concepts

 **Table 1.
 Key SharePoint development and design terms and concepts**